Research Development Fund

 WUN re-invests a significant proportion of its membership subscriptions to foster international collaborative research.
 The Research Development Fund (RDF) is an annual competitive fund aimed at bringing together researchers to undertake innovative, high quality, sustainable research that addresses global challenges.

 To date, the RDF has invested over £858,000 into fostering international, interdisciplinary research collaboration.

 WUN is pleased to announce the launch of the 2014 Research Development Fund.
-Now in its sixth year, the RDF offers grants to researchers in WUN universities to foster research collaboration across the network.
+Now in its sixth year, the RDF offers grants to researchers at WUN universities to foster research collaboration across the network.
 Seed grants of up to a maximum of £15,000 (average award £10,000) are offered to support research projects in the four WUN Global Challenges.
-To view a media release on the 2014 WUN RDF launch from WUN Executive Director, Professor John Hearn, click here.
+View a media release on the 2014 WUN RDF launch from WUN Executive Director, Professor John Hearn.

 If you wish to apply, please download the WUN RDF Application Form and WUN RDF Guidelines document.
 Applications along with all accompanying documents must be submitted by the WUN institutional Coordinator via email to email@example.com no later than 5pm GMT on Friday 31 October 2014.

 2013 Research Development Fund

 The results of the 2013 round of the RDF were announced on 2 December 2013.
 A total of £166,786 was invested across 16 projects.

 The results of the 2012 round of the RDF were announced on 18 December 2012.
 A total of £239,000 was invested across 25 projects.